riteshsolke2004/riteshsolke2004/README.md

 #  About Me:
+Hi, I'm Ritesh 👋
+I'm a Computer Science undergrad passionate about building tech that matters

 <br> I’m looking to collaborate on<br>
 AI-driven web applications, automation workflows, or open-source projects involving FastAPI, React, and MongoDB.<br><br>